Tangaryo: Becoming a Formal Zen Student

 9am to 4pm

-From the earliest times of Zen, those wishing to enter the path and learn the teachings would sit outside the monastery in order to demonstrate their genuine interest and aspiration.
-Tanga is a Japanese term that translates as “staying until the morning.”
+From the earliest days of Zen, those wishing to enter the way and study the teachings would sit outside the monastery for extended periods of time to demonstrate their commitment to practice.
+Tangaryo is a Japanese term meaning “to stay until the morning.”

-If you have made a formal request to either Sensei Koshin or Sensei Chodo to enter the student teacher relationship, and have been invited to sit Tangaryo, please RSVP with Jushin Morrow at email@example.com
+If you have been invited to sit Tangaryo, please contact Jushin Morrow at firstname.lastname@example.org